 I got the pie cart rock’n’roll my baby

 The pie cart rock, the pie cart rock’n’roll …

 Once again, HMV was dubious: a song about a pie cart?
+And for a single?
 But they agreed to record it, and used a mobile unit in a building near the Wellington railway station.
 Jimmy Carter played the solos on his Spanish acoustic guitar, Don Richardson was on sax, and Will Lloyd-Jones on bass.

 Despite the headlines that rock and roll generated, Johnny Cooper and other acts needed to keep their audiences broad.
 Two years after recording ‘Rock Around the Clock’ he was top of the bill in a variety show in Greymouth.
 The October 1957 show was a reflection of contemporary entertainment: as well as teenagers in winkle-pickers, the show needed to appeal to families, country and western fans, and the elderly.
 So, alongside Cooper and the Wildcats (“a terrific Elvis Presley act”) were a female accordion virtuoso, an Al Jolson imitator, a trick cyclist, a poi dancer and many other acts.